polpielladev/polpiella.dev/src/pages/testing-your-release-pipeline-using-fastlane.md

 ### Creating a nightly workflow

 Now that the nightly lane is implemented, it needs to be run at a given time every day.
-To achieve this, a new [Github Actions workflow](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions) file called `nightly.yml` which runs on a system with macos-latest as its operating system and just calls the nightly lane on the repo.
+To achieve this, a new [Github Actions workflow](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions) file called `nightly.yml`, which runs on a system with macos-latest as its operating system and just calls the nightly lane on the repo, is created under the `.github/workflows` directory.
 On top of this, the action below uses a `schedule` tag with a chron expression to tell Github this action needs to run every day at midnight:

 ```yml:nightly.yml
 name: Nightly